Connect with us

 Does infidelity pain ever go away?

 Studies have shown that it takes eighteen months to two years to heal from the pain of your spouse’s infidelity.
-Knowing that you won’t just get over the pain will be very helpful, also knowing it ends with time will facilitate the healing process.
+Knowing that you won’t just get over the pain will be very helpful, and knowing it ends with time will facilitate the healing process.

 Other stages of the healing process are as follows: